高级检索+

 基于围栏式养殖的牛只区域监测与越界预警方法

-Regional monitoring and cross-border early warning methods of cattle based on fence-type breeding
+Regional monitoring and cross-border early warnings of cattle using fence-type breeding

 /